Accelerating internal dimensions and nonzero positive cosmological constant

-1cm 0.5cm {5.\arabic{equation}}
+1cm 0.5cm {4.\arabic{equation}}

-0.3cm {\bf 5.1 Total action $I_{\rm total}$} 0.15cm
+0.3cm {\bf 4.1 Total action $S_{\rm total}$} 0.15cm

-In this section we consider the 4D effective action which will be used in Sec.
-VI to introduce $\lambda$, and also used in Sec.
-IX to obtain 4D equations of motion for $\beta_Q$, $\beta$ and $\mathcal A$.
-To find 4D effective action, we first consider the relations
+Coming back to the string frame we introduce the 4D effective action which is needed to define $\lambda$ (Sec.
+4.3), and also needed to obtain 4D equations of motion for the scale factors $\beta_Q$, $\beta$ and $\mathcal A$ (Sec.
+VII).
+To find this action, we first consider the relations

-which can be obtained from (3.9) and (4.4).
-Using (5.1) (and also using (3.9) and (4.6)) one can rewrite $I_{\rm IIB}$ in (2.7) as
+which can be obtained from (2.25) and (3.4).
+Using (4.1) (and also using (2.25) and (3.6)) one can rewrite $S_{\rm IIB}$ in (2.7) as

-where $2 \kappa^2 \equiv {2 \kappa_{10}^2 g_s^2}/ \big( \int d^6 y \sqrt{h_6} \chi^{-1/2} \big)$ and ${\hat I}_{\rm bulk}$ is given by
+where $2 \kappa^2 \equiv {2 \kappa_{10}^2 g_s^2}/ \big( \int d^6 y \sqrt{h_6} \chi^{-1/2} \big)$ and ${\hat S}_{\rm bulk}$ is given by

-Similarly, using (3.9) and (4.4) one can show that $I_{\rm brane}$ in (3.6) can be rewritten as
+Similarly, using (2.25) and (3.4) one can show that $S_{\rm brane}$ in (2.22) can be rewritten as

-where ${\hat I}_{\rm brane}$ is the brane action density
+where ${\hat S}_{\rm brane}$ is the brane action density

-and in (5.5) $l(\gamma ({\hat t}\,))$ is defined by
+and in (4.5) $L(\gamma ({\hat t}\,))$ is defined by